-- Are individuals, estates, trusts, closely held corporations, or personal service corporations and - Have a passive activity loss or credit for the tax year.
+- · Are individuals, estates, trusts, closely held corporations (other than S corporations), or personal service corporations and - Have a passive activity loss or credit for the tax year.

 Individuals, estates, and trusts.
 If you have a passive activity loss or credit, use Form 8582, Passive Activity Loss Limitations, to figure your allowable passive losses and Form 8582-CR, Passive Activity Credit Limitations, to figure your allowable passive credits.